pkottenbreit/cs207/README.md

 We implemented the first two solutions, but used the BBI-32 board in the final package to eliminate the need to install and run software on the gaming computer.

 Please refer to Appendix 1 for our final wiring design, which is dead simple as it involves bridging the 31 inputs between 1 of the 32 pins on the BBI-32 and GND.
+The BBI-32 only has Pullup Inputs, and the DCS_BIOS Library configures all Mega inputs as INPUT_PULLUP, and so the wiring diagram gets greatly simplified.

 Additionally, it should be noted that we went above and beyond what is expected for the presentation component of our project, and used a laser CNC machine to fabricate custom-designed wooden panels to house our controller.